briandrum/codes.forchagrin.com/_chapters/chapter-105-public-contracts.md

-    2. _(2)_ "Professional Design Services" means services within the scope of practice of an architect or landscape architect registered under [Chapter 4703][ORC Chapter 4703] of the Revised Code or a professional engineer or surveyor registered under [Chapter 4733][ORC Chapter 4733] of the Revised Code.
+    2. _(2)_ "Professional Design Services" means services within the scope of practice of an architect or landscape architect registered under [Chapter 4703][ORC 4703] of the Revised Code or a professional engineer or surveyor registered under [Chapter 4733][ORC 4733] of the Revised Code.

     3. _(3)_ "Public Works Contract" means any contract awarded by the Village